Execution Strategies

 ReActStrategy

 The default strategy.
-Implements the classic Reasoning + Acting loop:
+It runs a Reasoning + Acting loop:

 - Call the LLM with the current messages and available tools

-- If the LLM returns tool calls, execute them and add results to the conversation
+- If the LLM returns tool calls, execute them and add the results to the conversation

-- Repeat until the LLM returns a text response (no tool calls)
+- Repeat until the LLM returns a text response with no tool calls

 from sagewai import UniversalAgent, ReActStrategy